thebozzcl/blog/about.en.md

 other fields, along with typical SWE stuff.
 I mostly focus on the SWE side, but knowing about all these topics lets me gain a good understanding of the businesses I work for.

-My main focuses as a software engineering are designing scalable and complete systems with components that promote re-use.
+My main focuses as a software engineer are designing scalable and complete systems with components that promote re-use.
 I like applying this approach to data processing and workflows, which has been most of my work so far.